ReachableCEO/TSYSAncillaryBusinessDealMemo/DealMemoInput.md

 - Legal Name of {{PARTY2}}:
 - Mailing/physical address of {{PARTY2}}:

+## Organizations not in scope in this contract

+- Turnkey Network Systems LLC (as a whole) (certain (super) series LLCs of Turnkey Network Systems LLC are in scope as called out in this contract)
+- ReachableCEO Enterprises LOC
+- HFNOC (super series) and all affiliated legal entities
+- HFNFC (super series) and all affiliated legal entities
+- Suborbital Systems Development Company LLC
+- Suborbital Systems (series) LLC
+- RackRental.net Operating Company LLC (except as a party to franchise agreements)
+- RackRental.net (series) LLC

+None of the above entities have any privity created by this contract and are not in any way in scope (either by letter or spirit) of this contract.

 ## TSYS Group Ancillary Organizations in scope of this contract